How is the MCAT Scored?

 On the path to becoming a physician, every student at some point gets a little confused about how the MCAT is scored.
 And rightfully so!
 Why is it that a score of 510 is so different from a score of 501?
 Mathematically, that’s less than a 2% difference in score?!

 For beginners, it is a bit tricky to understand MCAT scores because it is so different from any other test.
 However, this is done on purpose!
-When the MCAT changed four years ago, they wanted to make sure that nobody got confused and related test scores between these two different forms of the exam.
+When the MCAT changed a few years ago, they wanted to make sure that nobody got confused and related test scores between these two different forms of the exam.
 The exam today is incredibly different from the old exam— the old MCAT had three sections, an essay portion that was scored using letters, and took less than four hours to get through.
-That’s drastically different from today’s test—the new MCAT has 4 sections, no essay, and takes about twice as long to complete.
+That’s drastically different from today’s test that has 4 sections, no essay, and takes about twice as long to complete.
 So, they needed a score that looked completely different.
-There is no way that someone would confuse an old score of 35 with a more recent score of 517, even if the mean the same thing.
+There is no way that someone would confuse an old score of 35 with a more recent score of 517, even if they mean the same thing.